harness/terraform-provider-harness/docs/resources/platform_gitops_applications.md

 Optional:

 - `destination` (Block List) Information about the GitOps application's destination. (see [below for nested schema](#nestedblock--application--spec--destination))
+- `project` (String) The ArgoCD project name corresponding to this GitOps application.
+Value must match mappings of ArgoCD projects to harness project.
 - `source` (Block List) Contains all information about the source of the GitOps application. (see [below for nested schema](#nestedblock--application--spec--source))
 - `sync_policy` (Block List) Controls when a sync will be performed in response to updates in git. (see [below for nested schema](#nestedblock--application--spec--sync_policy))